da21510/avl.github.io/index.md

 ---
 layout: default
 title: Principles
-description: > "I am not a product of my circumstances.
-I am a product of my decisions."
+description: \"I am not a product of my circumstances.
+I am a product of my decisions.\"
 navigation_weight: 1
 ---